Cannabis Roadside Testing: Rise of Drugged Driving Detection

 How is Cannabis testing conducted?

-Investigators are trained to detect drug impairment the same as they detect alcohol.
-They observe how a driver behaves both behind the wheel and once pulled over, detecting a telltale smell or conducting field-sobriety testing.
-Once in the suspect is custody on suspicion of driving under the influence, drivers is asked to take part in testing.
+Investigators are trained to detect drug impairment the same way as they detect alcohol.
+They observe how a driver behaves both behind the wheel and once pulled over, detecting a telltale smell or conducting field sobriety testing.
+Once the suspect is in custody on suspicion of driving under the influence, drivers is asked to take part in testing.
 For alcohol, troopers use a breath test.
 For drugs, they take a blood or urine sample.

 American Drug Testing can provide DOT and non-DOT drug testing.
-Our testing centers offer 5,7,9,12, and 14-panel drug screenings analyzed by a SAMHSA Certified laboratory.
+Our testing centers offer 5,7,9,12, and 14-panel drug screenings analyzed by a SAMHSA-Certified laboratory.
 A license Medical review officer verifies a licensed Medical review officer verifies all test results.
-The detection period for drug use is 1 to 5 days, however with chronic marijuana use it can be up to 30 days.
-We have many types or rapid tests that detect marijuana use.
-Our single panel and multi-panel cup tests are FDA 510(k) Approved, CLIA Waived and marked for OTC (Over the Counter) use without a prescription.
+The detection period for drug use is 1 to 5 days; with chronic marijuana use, it can be up to 30 days.
+We have many types of rapid tests that detect marijuana use.
+Our single panel and multi-panel cup tests are FDA 510(k) Approved, CLIA Waived, and marked for OTC (Over the Counter) use without a prescription.

 Recent Posts